-I was born in France but half of my family originally comes from Central Europe.
+I was born in France, but half my family came from Central Europe.
 I write in English (mostly) and in French (sometimes).
 I also occasionally understand what people tell me in Russian and Mandarin — alas, the reverse is usually not true.
-After a few spells in Dublin, New York and London, I’ve been living in Hong Kong since 2012.
+After a few spells in Dublin, New York, Paris, London and Hong Kong, I’ve been living in Singapore since 2018.